Hendrix-CS/csci235/projects/Maps.md

 * In your writeup, discuss how you configured your robot and describe in detail how it performed.
 * As always, submit representative videos to document its performance.
+* Also in your writeup, discuss why you chose the topological or metric approach.